777arc/textbook/content/digital_modulation.rst

    <details>
    <summary><a>Answer</a></summary>

-There is nothing invalid about this, you could certainly use it, but because the symbols are not uniformly spaced, it means this scheme is not as effective as it could be, something that will become clear once we talk about how noise impacts our symbols.
-The short answer is, we want to leave as much room as possible in between the symbols, in case there is noise, so that one symbol does not get interpreted at the receiver as one of the other (incorrect) symbols.
+There is nothing invalid about this PSK scheme.
+You can certainly use it, but, because the symbols are not uniformly spaced, this scheme is not as effective as it could be.
+Scheme efficiency will become clear once we discuss how noise impacts our symbols.
+The short answer is that we want to leave as much room as possible in between the symbols, in case there is noise, so that a symbol is not interpreted at the receiver as one of the other (incorrect) symbols.
 We don't want a 0 being received as a 1.

 .. raw:: html